CamtheKirby/VsDave-Modable/README.md

 - Compatibility with other engines
 - [DONE] option pack saver (saving all the options into a json that you can put back into the game)
 - changing camera position for characters
-- alots of bug fixes
-- base game deleter (deletes stuff from the base game that is not needed so you have space for mods)h
+- [DONE] base game deleter (deletes stuff from the base game that is not needed so you have space for mods)
 - maybe more things (I can't think of anything else right now)

 btw suggest me stuff (btw im not that good of a coder) to add to this engine by going to the issues tab